Why People Are Coming to Israel for PRRT to Treat Neuroendocrine Tumors

 The Neuroendocrine Unit of the Institute of Endocrinology at Sheba Medical Center is one of the few clinics in the world to offer PRRT to treat NETs.
 As the largest hospital in the region, Sheba treats more patients with NETs than many other medical institutions.

-At The Institute of Endocrinology at Sheba, you’ll meet an experienced treatment team that is up to date on the latest research and clinical trials in the field.
+At The Institute of Endocrinology at Sheba, you’ll meet an experienced treatment team that is up to date on the latest research in the field.
 The physicians in the endocrinology unit collaborate with other specialists including oncologists, surgeons, cardiologists, ophthalmologists, and more in order to provide personalized treatment to each patient.
 Here’s why so many people are choosing Sheba to treat their neuroendocrine tumors:

 - Sheba Medical Center has earned its place in the top 10 best hospitals in the world, according to Newsweek, for its advancement in medical science and biotechnical innovation.